stefanwinkel/katacoda-scenarios/hello-world/quiz.md

 [ ] Use the --no_priv flag when starting the Docker Daemon [*] Remap UserID defined by the  USER namespace
 [ ] Set the --cpuset flag to 0
-[*] Run the container as root user
+[ ] Run the container as root

-Q4 is a single choice where users must select the correct answer.

->>Q4: Protecting the Docker Runtime does not apply to Developers only to Operators running images << (*) Correct
+>>Q4: Protecting the Docker Runtime does not apply to Docker Image Developers but only to Operators and other personel running Containers <<
+(*) Incorrect
+( ) Correct

+>>Q5: To avoid resource starvation a user can run use the --cpus option to specify a fixed cpu quota when starting a container   <<
+(*) Correct
 ( ) Incorrect

 ## Correct and Incorrect Ansers